Tuesday, December 10, 2024

 Albert Einstein

 What’s the difference between being “educable” and “trainable?”
-Let’s stipulate that for a person to be “educable” they must be “capable of being improved in ways that depend on accurate information, reason and understanding.”
+Let’s stipulate that for a person to be “educable” they must be “capable of being improved in ways that depend on accurate information, logical reason and deep understanding.”
 A trainable person, in contrast, is incapable of being improved in these ways.

-Lack of Capacity
+Lack of Capacity and/or Interest

 Consider the long-standing popularity of P.T.
 Barnum’s observation that “There’s a sucker born every minute.”
 Ponder the durability of H.L.
 Mencken’s dictum that “No one ever went broke underestimating the intelligence of the American people.”
-Are such observations so durable because they reflect a fundamental reality?
+Perhaps such observations are so durable because they reflect fundamental reality?
 After all, half of the American people really are dumber than the other half - at least as measured by IQ tests.
 And, as Martin Luther King Jr., observed, "While you can fix a lot of things, you cannot fix stupidity."

 Such an opinion is heretical to Americans bought up on our culture's nearly obligatory optimism regarding schooling's possibilities.
-Such a consideration is rarely even acknowledged by garden variety educational "leaders" be they principal, superintendent of schools, or Secretary of Education.
+Such a consideration is not even acknowledged by educational "leaders" be they principal, superintendent of schools, or Secretary of Education.
 Nevertheless, there is a large amount of evidence that supports this pessimistic view.
 Consider, as one of many examples, that many Americans continue to either deny or ignore that we humans are heating the globe to a catastrophic level.
-And they persist in this folly despite overwhelming evidence that climate change is real and growing ever more serious.
+And they persist in this folly despite overwhelming objective evidence that climate change is real and growing ever more serious.

 The fact is many homo sapiens displays a peculiar reluctance, or inability, to employ reason and understanding even when the truth is readily apparent.
 The Harris Poll reported, for instance, that despite repeated official reports that no weapons of mass destruction were found in Iraq, the belief that Iraq possessed such weapons increased substantially after the war was over and evidence to the contrary was in.